SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 ``sext (CST to TYPE)``
     Perform the :ref:`sext operation <i_sext>` on constants.
 ``fptrunc (CST to TYPE)``
-    Truncate a floating-point constant to another floating-point type.
+    Truncate a floating point constant to another floating point type.
     The size of CST must be larger than the size of TYPE.
-Both types must be floating-point.
+Both types must be floating point.
 ``fpext (CST to TYPE)``
-    Floating-point extend a constant to another type.
+    Floating point extend a constant to another type.
 The size of CST must be smaller or equal to the size of TYPE.
-Both types must be floating-point.
+Both types must be floating point.
 ``fptoui (CST to TYPE)``
-    Convert a floating-point constant to the corresponding unsigned integer constant.
+    Convert a floating point constant to the corresponding unsigned integer constant.
 TYPE must be a scalar or vector integer type.
-CST must be of scalar or vector floating-point type.
+CST must be of scalar or vector floating point type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
 If the value won't fit in the integer type, the results are undefined.
 ``fptosi (CST to TYPE)``
-    Convert a floating-point constant to the corresponding signed integer constant.
+    Convert a floating point constant to the corresponding signed integer constant.
 TYPE must be a scalar or vector integer type.
-CST must be of scalar or vector floating-point type.
+CST must be of scalar or vector floating point type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
 If the value won't fit in the integer type, the results are undefined.
 ``uitofp (CST to TYPE)``
-    Convert an unsigned integer constant to the corresponding floating-point constant.
-TYPE must be a scalar or vector floating-point type.
+    Convert an unsigned integer constant to the corresponding floating point constant.
+TYPE must be a scalar or vector floating point type.
     CST must be of scalar or vector integer type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the floating-point type, the results are undefined.
+If the value won't fit in the floating point type, the results are undefined.
 ``sitofp (CST to TYPE)``
-    Convert a signed integer constant to the corresponding floating-point constant.
-TYPE must be a scalar or vector floating-point type.
+    Convert a signed integer constant to the corresponding floating point constant.
+TYPE must be a scalar or vector floating point type.
     CST must be of scalar or vector integer type.
 Both CST and TYPE must be scalars, or vectors of the same number of elements.
-If the value won't fit in the floating-point type, the results are undefined.
+If the value won't fit in the floating point type, the results are undefined.
 ``ptrtoint (CST to TYPE)``
     Perform the :ref:`ptrtoint operation <i_ptrtoint>` on constants.
 ``inttoptr (CST to TYPE)``